HITECHCRIME/HC_OVERVIEW/README.md

 It presents a path of progress and understanding through narrative story arcs to draw in the audience and teach them important elements of life while simulatenously entertaining.

 I used it as a tool to understand and express past and present suffering and discover the sense of self through various endeavours.

 <a name="technicalaim"></a>
-## Technical Aim_
+## TECHNICAL AIM_

 Its *technical aim* is to research, develop and execute ideas in form of new wave interactive performances/experiences and create futuristic audio and related visual communication using creative technology.